sammcvicker/spellcrafting/docs/design/guards.md

 ### Not Implemented: Validator Spells Module

-The optional `magically.validators` module with pre-built validator spells was not implemented.
+The optional `spellcrafting.validators` module with pre-built validator spells was not implemented.
 Users can create their own validator spells as needed.

 ---